 Subscriptions will be received by the office of the Bank in Zeist.
-A subscription requires that a subscription form will be completed and sent.
+A subscription can de done via Internet Banking or via mail.
+A subscription via mail requires a signed and completed subscription form being sent to Triodos Bank.
+A subscription via Internet Banking can be done directly if the client already has an investment account; in other cases the client can open an investment account via the website and immediately afterwards place the order.
 The total price is equal to the number of Depository Receipts times the Issue Price, increased with the costs.
 The total price will be directly debited from a current account with a Dutch bank that has been given by the subscriber.